haderalim/Computer-Vision/README.md

 >> Tutorials:-
 ---------------
-1- preprocessing/filtering:
-    .
-How to convert from RGB to Gray levels
-    .
-Applying Gaussian filter
+1- preprocessing/filtering: How to convert from RGB to Gray levels, Applying Gaussian filter